zsiki/GeoEasy/doc/reference_guide.rst

 Each line of the files consists of a list of code-value pairs.
 The order of the code-valu pairs is not significant.

+Beside the above mentioned data file there is a project file (.gpr) also to save the state of your work.
+The project file stores the opened data set names and opened windows state.
+There is a .msk file beside the project file to save the state of parameters.

 geo file
 ~~~~~~~~